Jordan Lead Codices

 The Jordan Lead Codices (or the Jordanian Codices) are a collection of codices allegedly found in a cave in Jordan and first publicized in March 2011.
-A number of scholars and a November 2012 regional BBC News investigation initially pronounced them fakes.
-In December 2016, a radioactivity test performed at the University of Surrey's Ion Beam Centre confirmed the old age of the lead used and that the text could not have been added later as it was not inscribed but was formed when molten lead was poured into inscribed forms.
+A number of scholars and a November 2012 regional BBC News investigation have pronounced them fakes.
 As of 2017, both the Israeli Antiquities Authority (IAA) and the Jordanian archaeological department still officially regard them as forgeries.

 Initial press reports and comments

 On 3 March 2011, The Jewish Chronicle ran an interview with a metallurgist named Robert Feather, who it stated was trying to authenticate a collection of 20 metal books which could be linked to the Kabbalah.
 These items were in the possession of an Israeli Bedouin farmer named Hassan Saeda, who claimed that they had been found by his great-grandfather in a cave a century ago.
 It added that a piece of leather from the find had already been carbon dated to 2,000 years ago.
 The article reported that the Israel Antiquities Authority (IAA) considered them inauthentic and worthless, saying the books are a "mixture of incompatible periods and styles without any connection or logic.
 Such forged motifs can be found in their thousands in the antiquities markets of Jordan and elsewhere in the Middle East".
 It added that Professor André Lemaire, an epigrapher and director of studies at the École pratique des hautes études, said the inscriptions he has seen make no sense and that it was "a question apparently of sophisticated fakes".

 On 22 March 2011, David Elkington issued a press release stating that a hoard of ancient books made of lead and copper, together with other artefacts, probably dating from the 1st century AD, had been found in Jordan, and that they might predate the writings of St. Paul and that "leading academics" believed they might be as important as the Dead Sea Scrolls.
 Elkington also stated that the items were discovered 5 years previously in a cave by a Jordanian Bedouin and smuggled into Israel, where they were at risk of sale on the black market or of destruction.
 Media outlets quickly picked up the story.

 Elkington stated that the find consisted of "up to 70 ring-bound books (codices) made of lead and copper.
 Many of them are sealed on all sides.
 Scrolls, tablets and other artefacts, including an incense bowl, were also found at the same site.
 Some of the lead pages are written in a form of archaic Hebrew script with ancient messianic symbols.
 Some of the writing appears to be in a form of code."
 In the press release he stated that his team included biblical scholars Margaret Barker and Philip R. Davies.